-This initiative aims to address a range of challenges in recreational fisheries management.
-These include widespread angler dissatisfaction with some recreational management measures, stakeholder perceptions that measures are not reflective of stock status, and concerns about how Marine Recreational Information Program (MRIP) data are used to manage these fisheries.
+This initiative aims to address a range of recreational management challenges, including widespread angler dissatisfaction with some recreational management measures, stakeholder perceptions that measures are not reflective of stock status, and concerns about how Marine Recreational Information Program (MRIP) data are used to manage these fisheries.

 Recreational Reform Management Actions

-3. Recreational Sector Separation and Catch Accounting Amendment
+3. Recreational Sector Separation and Data Collection Amendment (In Progress)

 Contacts